music

 Why It Matters Now

 Baltimore does not have an easy relationship with the music industry's geography of cool.
 It is not New York, not Los Angeles, not Atlanta, not Chicago.
-It is itself — a city with a music culture that has produced more than it has been credited for.
-Brown is not the first to come from there with something real to say, but he may be the clearest argument in recent memory for why that city should be listened to on its own terms.
+It is itself, a city with a music culture that has produced more than it has been credited for.
+Club music, the Baltimore club tradition that predated and in some ways predicted the electronic music developments that came after it, is the most obvious example.
+Brown is not working in that tradition, but he is working in the same civic context, the same understanding that a city's music does not need to wait for external validation to know its own value.

 The Passionate Ones is not a 2025 album you missed.
 It is a 2026 album that simply arrived a few months early.